HOW DOES A TOOL LIBRARY MEMBERSHIP WORK?

 However, We do provide the gas needed for tools.
 We use non-ethanol gas, so we prefer to supply it ourselves.
 We accept donations to compensate for the gas provided.

 If something happens while you are using the tool, contact us as soon as possible!
 If it is something simple from general use, like a dull blade, just let the volunteer on staff know, and we will put the tool into maintenance.
 If the issue with the tool was through misuse of the tool, a Board Member will get in touch and discuss the options.
 If it was truly complete misuse by the member, we may ask you to replace the tool.
-As stated in the Membership Agreement, we reserve the right to take appropriate action if we feel necessary.
+As stated in the Membership Agreement, we reserve the right to take appropriate action, including charging the card on file, if we feel necessary.